 A few years ago I subscribed to various magazines: Climbing, Mac Life, Outdoor, GeoLino and PM.
 Nevertheless, in the summer I always bought one or the other gardening magazine and maybe a hiking magazine or something similar.
 All in all, a lot of costs and stapling came together.

-Then I stumbled upon an ad from Readly via the climbing magazine: “Over 3000 magazine for just under 10 euros a month!
-Try it for 0,99 euros in the first month.”
-That sounded kind of like a bait and like a case for the “too good to be true” drawer.
-Nevertheless, I was interested because I wanted to quit the climbing magazine anyway.
-Due to a lack of time, I just rarely got around to reading it regularly.
+I then stumbled across an ad from Readly via the climbing magazine: “Over 3000 magazines for just under 10 euros a month!
+Try it out for 0,99 euros in the first month.”
+That sounded kind of like a bait and a case for the “too good to be true” drawer.
+Nevertheless, I was interested because I wanted to cancel the climbing magazine anyway.
+Due to lack of time, I rarely got around to reading it regularly.

 So I registered with Readly without further ado and was surprised at how many magazines there actually were.
 The only restriction that was clear to me from the start: In future, you will look at magazines using an electronic device and you will no longer be able to leaf through a paper magazine.

-Since I like to research many different magazines for my articles, Readly offers me a broad field of activity, because in the “Computer & Technology” category alone there are over 120 magazines in German and almost 30 in English.
-Among the English also the "MacWorld”, which I have read many times before and now rediscovered.
+However, since I like to research many different magazines for my articles, Readly offers me a wide field of activity, because in the “Computer & Technology” category alone there are over 120 magazines in German and almost 30 in English.
+Among the English ones is “MacWorld”, which I have read many times in the past and have now rediscovered.